andrew/ultimate-awesome/README.md

 - [awesome-se](https://github.com/SJTU-SE/awesome-se) - 👨‍💻 ❤️ 💻 上海交通大学软件学院本科编程作业参考.
 - [awesome-cybersecurity-blueteam-cn](https://github.com/satan1a/awesome-cybersecurity-blueteam-cn) - 网络安全 · 攻防对抗 · 蓝队清单，中文版.
 - [awesome-anti-forensic](https://github.com/shadawck/awesome-anti-forensic) - Tools and packages that are used for countering forensic activities, including encryption, steganography, and anything that modify attributes.
 This all includes tools to work with anything in general that makes changes to a system for the purposes of hiding information.
+- [awesome-anime-sources](https://github.com/anshumanv/awesome-anime-sources) - A curated list of everything related to anime.
 - [awesome-3d-reconstruction-papers](https://github.com/bluestyle97/awesome-3d-reconstruction-papers) - A collection of 3D reconstruction papers in the deep learning era.
 - [awesome-standard-notes](https://github.com/jonhadfield/awesome-standard-notes) - A curated list of tools and information relating to Standard Notes.
 - [awesome-distributed-system-projects](https://github.com/roma-glushko/awesome-distributed-system-projects) - 🚀 List of distributed system projects for inspiration and learning to build distributed services from real world examples.